Auburn’s Peach Bowl Aesthetic History

 Chick-fil-a would take complete control the next time Auburn came to the Peach Bowl in 2001.
 The alternate logo would be placed in even more locations this time around.
 The endzones would also be simplified and have team nicknames featured.

 The 2007 edition of the Peach Bowl would once again feature the Chick-fil-a logos everywhere.
 Two new bowl logos were adopted in 2006 and used throughout.
-Team specific artwork would be used in the endzones this time around.
+Team-specific artwork would be used in the endzones this time around.

 The 2011 Peach Bowl would feature an incredibly similar design to the last time Auburn made an appearance.